Updated Application Policies, Application Policies - Updated December 2022.pdf

 Click the link at the bottom of this page to complete and submit your Uniform Application.
 Please be sure to check off for it to be sent to the Maine Board of Osteopathic Licensure.
 The FSMB charges a $60 fee to submit the application.
-Once you have completed and submitted the online application, please complete the UA Affidavit and submit it to either the Board office or your Program Coordinator (check with them for their preference).
+Once you have completed and submitted the online application, please complete the DO Board Affidavit.pdf and submit it to either the Board office or your Program Coordinator (check with them for their preference).
 The day following submission of your UA, you will receive an e-mail from firstname.lastname@example.org which will contain a link for you to complete your online UA Addendum; please follow all instructions.
 Your training program will pay your application fee.

 Please check with your Program Coordinator regarding the submission of your Uniform Application, online application fee and Affidavit.

 Important License Renewal Update, effective February 24, 2021:

 Governor Mills has now signed Executive Order 33 FY20/21 which repeals that section of Executive Order 16 FY19/20 authorizing the extension of licenses due to expire during the State of Emergency.
 Section 1(E) of that order was repealed and osteopathic physicians and physician assistants working with them whose licenses were extended due to the State of Emergency must renew their licenses by March 31, 2021.

 Attached is Governor Janet Mills Executive Order regarding license renewal - this EO is expired.